Internet for all!

 We are lucky enough to live in a country where the internet is widely accessible, allowing us to log on just about anywhere.
 The Internet Society (ISOC) want to make this a reality for everyone, increasing access to information, education and opportunities worldwide.

-We’re now helping their work by creating Wireless Network and Cyber Security training for local teams in rural areas to enable them to set up wireless internet in their communities.
+We’re now helping their work by creating Wireless Network and Cyber Security elearning for local teams in rural areas to enable them to set up wireless internet in their communities.

 But how do you deliver complex technical elearning content in multiple languages to a learner population that doesn’t have reliable Internet access?

 One of ISOC’s projects was to work with communities in Africa and India to help set up wireless internet in places where it was either too rural or too difficult to install hard wired internet.

 They needed an elearning tool that would teach people from these communities how to set-up, operate and maintain their own wireless internet networks.
 The target learners weren’t telecoms experts, so this techie content had to be delivered in a way that would be straightforward for them to follow.

 The course would be delivered to learners across a wide geographic area, so it had to be quick and easy to localise the content for different languages and cultures, as well as being relevant to different environmental conditions.

 As if this weren’t enough of a challenge, we also had to be very mindful of how the learners would be using the programme, as they would mostly have a very basic computing infrastructure, and of course they wouldn’t yet have internet access (bit of a chicken-egg scenario there).

 What we came up with was a course that provided an engaging and very visual step-by-step guide to setting up a wireless network.
 Using mainly a “show not tell” approach, the techie language was kept to a minimum so as not to turn anyone off.